By Claire Yanta-O’Mahoney, Veteran Spouse

 - Lots of water guzzling will mean more frequent rest stops (or getting up from your seat on the plane) which means moving around and physical activity.
 This it helps flush out your system, thus making you feel better.

 - Try to avoid sugary soda and energy drinks.
-Instead stick to unsweetened tea or coffee when you need that energy boost, which will likely be needed.od.
+Instead stick to unsweetened tea or coffee when you need that energy boost, which will likely be needed.

-With a little preparation, an open mind, creativity, and patience, you can have a successful PCS experience that won’t ruin your diet.
+With a little preparation, an open mind, creativity, and patience, you can have a successful PCS experience that won’t ruin your military fitness goals.
 In fact, you might discover some new tips and tricks that are incorporated into your daily routine in your new hometown!

 Remember, taking good, balanced care of yourself by nourishing yourself with whole, nutrient dense, delicious foods does wonders for your mind, body, and soul (and stress levels, hello!) that are important for PCS season and beyond.
 Plus, think of what an awesomely positive role model you’ll be for your loved ones and neighbors!